cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 resistance of the KDF ({{security-kdfs}}), and for CG and CK, additionally on the corresponding LEAK-BIND property of the PQ KEM.

+Two points of notation apply throughout the sketches below.
+First, we describe the LEAK-BIND games in terms of two honestly-generated key pairs, following the formalization of {{CDM23}} (Figure 5).
+In that game the adversary may set the second key pair equal to the first, so the analyses also cover the case of a single key pair (two distinct ciphertexts that decapsulate to the same key under one decapsulation key); the KDF-collision arguments cover both cases.
+Second, we write `reject` for the abstract decapsulation-failure symbol used in {{CDM23}}.
+Recall that in this document `Decaps` is modeled as always returning a value rather than `reject` ({{kems}}); a component KEM that uses implicit rejection produces a deterministic pseudorandom output in place of `reject`.
+Because that output is itself carried into the KDF, the collision arguments below apply uniformly whether or not a decapsulation "succeeds", so the restriction to non-`reject` keys does not weaken the conclusions.

 #### UG Binding

 ##### LEAK-BIND-K-CT of UG